owid/sdg-tracker.org/pages/gender-equality.md

 <div class="target">
     <h2>Target 5.6: Universal access to reproductive rights and health</h2>
     <p>UN definition: <q>Ensure universal access to sexual and reproductive health and reproductive rights as agreed in accordance with the Programme of Action of the International Conference on Population and Development and the Beijing Platform for Action and the outcome documents of their review conferences.</q></p>
-    <p>SDG Indicators: <a href="#5.6.1">5.6.1 Proportion of women aged 15–49 years who make their own informed decisions regarding sexual relations,
+    <p>SDG Indicators: <br><a href="#5.6.1">5.6.1 Proportion of women aged 15–49 years who make their own informed decisions regarding sexual relations,
-contraceptive use and reproductive health care</a>, <a href="#5.6.2">5.6.2 Number of countries with laws and regulations that guarantee full and equal access to women and men aged 15 years and older to sexual and reproductive health care, information and education</a>.</p>
+contraceptive use and reproductive health care</a> <br><a href="#5.6.2">5.6.2 Number of countries with laws and regulations that guarantee full and equal access to women and men aged 15 years and older to sexual and reproductive health care, information and education</a>.</p>
 </div>

 <div class="indicator" id="5.6.1">